Skip to Main Content

 November 18, 1903 Chapel dedicated

-1904 New wing added to second hospital building
+1904 A new wing was added to the second hospital building

 February 1, 1906 Training school for nurses opened